marcushellberg/practical-ai-in-java/README.md

   - Chat memory for conversational context
 - Function Calling - Demonstrate AI function calling capabilities with product data

-## Requirements
+## Pre-Requisites

+* Java 21+
+* Container runtime (e.g. Podman or Docker) for running the PostgreSQL Dev Service
-The application expects you to have the following API key as an environment variable:
+* The application expects you to have the following API key as an environment variable:
 - `OPENAI_API_KEY`: OpenAI API key

 ## Running the examples